mikepb/go-swim/docs/data-structures.md

 }
 ```

 The `AftershockTicker` implements a ticker that also delivers phase-shifted aftershock ticks.
 The ticker is used to coalesce related timeouts in the basic SWIM failure detection algorithm.
-The primary tick triggers the first round of `k` pings, followed by a second aftershock tick shifted by the algorithm timeout to check if any node need to be indirectly pinged.
+The primary tick triggers the first round of `p` pings, followed by a second aftershock tick shifted by the algorithm timeout to check if any node need to be indirectly pinged.
 For example:

 ```
 | Primary tick ------------>| Second aftershock tick
-| Ping k nodes              | Indirectly ping nodes if no reply received
+| Ping `p` nodes            | Use `k` nodes for indirect pings, if needed
 ```